4. Organ meats

 Just How Bad is Lard, Then?Wikipedia says, “However, despite its reputation, lard has less saturated fat, more unsaturated fat and less cholesterol than an equal amount of butter by weight.”
 (Ockerman, Herbert W. (1991).
 Source book for food scientists (Second Edition).
 Westport, CN: AVI Publishing Company).

-Enjoy the following video, entitled How to Render Leaf Fat Lard, which in very informative and can enable you to make very find lard for your kitchen:
+Enjoy the following video, entitled How to Render Leaf Fat Lard, which is very informative and can enable you to make a very fine product for your kitchen:

 Yet There IS a ProblemWhen I was young, my parents would buy a pig that had been cut up and packaged by a local butcher.
 With it, we would receive a sizable tin of lard.
 The lard in that tin was partially solid, partially liquid.
 We used it in cooking, not so much as part of any given recipe, but for frying.